MasoumehVahedi/LLMs/7- Fine-tuning Frontier LLMs/Fine-tuning a Frontier Model/README.md

    • Compare predictions vs. ground truth, gather metrics (e.g. RMSE, accuracy).
    • Tweak prompts, hyperparameters, or dataset—and repeat the cycle.

+## How Many Examples for Fine‑Tuning?

+- **Recommendation:** OpenAI suggests using **50–100 examples** for a fine‑tune—just enough to teach the model our specific style or edge‑case behaviors.
+- **Why not thousands?** Models like GPT‑4 have already seen billions of tokens; we only need a handful of examples to steer tone, fix quirks, or boost accuracy on our niche task.
+- **Our choice:** We will use **500 examples**—more than the minimum, but still small enough that training is fast and cheap.